bxparks/rpn83p/USER_GUIDE.md

 The `MATH` button is slightly different.
 It is not bound to `ROOT > MATH`.
 Rather it has been repurposed to be the `HOME` button which goes to the top of the menu hierarchy `ROOT`.

+#### Menu Shortcut Jump Back

+Normally when the `ON/EXIT/ESC` button is pressed, the menu bar goes up to the parent of the current MenuGroup.
+That makes sense because the user normally must travel through the parent to reach the child MenuGroup.
+But the keyboard shortcuts break this rule.

+When the `MODE` button is pressed, the menu bar goes directly to the `ROOT > MODE` MenuGroup from anywhere in the menu hierarchy.
+Since the `MODE` functions involve quick changes to the floating point display or the trigonometric angle units, it seems likely that the user would want to go back to the original menu bar after making the `MODE` changes.
+Therefore, the `ON/EXIT/ESC` button has been programmed to jump back to the *previous* menu bar if the `ROOT > MODE` menu was invoked through the `MODE` button.

+The `STAT` shortcut, however, does *not* implement the jump back feature.
+Instead, the `ON/EXIT/ESC` acts normally and the menu goes up to the parent of the `STAT` MenuGroup to the `ROOT` of the menu system.
+This behavior was chosen because it seemed more likely that the user would spend a significant amount of time inside the `STAT` menu functions.
+The more time spent inside the `STAT` menu, the less likely it seemed the user would remember where the original menu bar was, and unlikely to want to go back there using the `ON/EXIT/ESC` key.

 ## Built In Help